 - Delayed diagnosis/misdiagnosis: When diagnosed in a timely manner, cancer and other illnesses are treatable.
 If your illness was diagnosed at a late stage, or if you lost a loved one due to a delayed diagnoses, you may have legal options.

 Handling hospital and medical negligence cases has become more difficult since the 2005 tort reform initiatives.
 Although changes have made these cases more challenging, it is entirely possible to resolve claims successfully, and all the more reason to make sure you have an experienced attorney on your side.
-Gretchen has been handling these cases for almost 25 years, and she knows what it takes to succeed.
+Gretchen has been handling these cases for over 35 years, and she knows what it takes to succeed.
 But it does not stop there.
 She has spent a significant amount of time lobbying on behalf of those injured by hospital negligence and medical malpractice.

 She gains a full understanding of the impact this act of negligence has had on you and your family.
 She has obtained substantial verdicts and settlements on behalf of other individuals and families.
 By getting to know you, she can personalize your claim, accurately convey your loss and seek the compensation that you need.